afelaco/terraform/docs/BOOTSTRAP.md

 > different IDs.
 The Service Principal Object ID required to set permissions in the Key Vault is found under Enterprise
 > Applications in the Azure Portal!

-Once the Service Principal is created via the bootstrap script, find its Object ID under Enterprise Applications in the Azure Portal and copy its value as a `sp_object_id` sensitive variable in `.modules/key_vault/variables.tf` file:
+Once the Service Principal is created via the bootstrap script, find its Object ID under `bootstrap/artifacts/az-sp-object-id.txt`.
+Copy its value to a `sp_object_id` sensitive variable in the `.modules/key_vault/variables.tf` file:

 ```hcl
 variable "object_id" {